tikv/website/content/docs/dev/develop/rawkv/checksum.md

 - `TotalKVs`: The count of key-value pairs.
 - `TotalBytes`: The size of key-value pairs in bytes.

-_Note: If [API V2](../../../concepts/explore-tikv-features/api-v2) is enable in tikv cluster, tikv client will encode prefix for raw key [here](https://github.com/tikv/client-go/blob/9c0835c80eba6cbda6fc4ae460d645de9d36cd05/internal/client/api_version.go#L57), and `Checksum` API also count prefix into `Crc64Xor` and `TotalBytes`._
+_Note: If [API V2](../../../concepts/explore-tikv-features/api-v2) is enabled in tikv cluster, tikv client will encode prefix for raw key [here](https://github.com/tikv/client-go/blob/9c0835c80eba6cbda6fc4ae460d645de9d36cd05/internal/client/api_version.go#L57), and `Checksum` API also counts prefix into `Crc64Xor` and `TotalBytes`._

 ## Go